 Think about it.
 Dogs are basically domesticated wolves that have migrated for hundreds of generations.
 Which wolf do you think will only chew on the outside of the carcass?
-This may not suit your taste, but it will certainly suit your dog's taste.
+These chicken hearts may not suit your taste but for dogs, they will certainly suit their taste.

-The freeze dried chicken hearts are rich in vitamin A, iron, and various vitamin B. But this is not all.
-They are an excellent source of taurine, which is a sulfamic acid and an important part of the protein.
+There have many benefits of chicken hearts for dogs.
+The freeze dried chicken hearts are rich in vitamin A, iron, and various vitamin B. But this is not all, freeze dried chicken hearts for dogs are an excellent source of taurine, which is a sulfamic acid and an important part of the protein.

 Animal hearts, especially chicken and turkey, are lean protein.
-They contain essential fatty acids and can be cooked or eaten raw for your dog companion.
-Most veterinarians think that raw is better and more natural.
+They contain essential fatty acids.
+And cooking or raw chicken hearts are good for your dog companion.
+Most veterinarians think that raw chicken hearts is better and more natural for dogs.

 Any heating of the raw heart, whether on your own stove or in the canning process of a dog food processing plant, will reduce the nutrient content of the raw heart.
 There can be a problem with processed food.
 The processing itself affects taurine, making it difficult for your pet's metabolism to process.